n8n is a canvas you host and debug; Fasrad is an agent you brief in a sentence — no nodes, no servers, no stuck executions at midnight.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

-You probably shouldn't switch your deterministic data-shuffling flows — n8n is genuinely better at those.
 The case for Fasrad is the tasks you've avoided automating in n8n because they need judgment: reading and triaging email, drafting replies, deciding which lead matters.
 Those are hard to express as nodes and easy to express as a sentence to an agent.
+Keep n8n humming on your deterministic data pipes and hand Fasrad the inbox, the bookings, and the follow-ups — they sit side by side.

-No, and that's an honest gap. n8n ships 400+ prebuilt connectors.
-Fasrad has the high-value ones built in — Gmail, Google Calendar, Sheets, Drive, a CRM, web browsing — plus the ability to call any REST API with custom auth.
-For mainstream business workflows that covers most of it; for connecting 40 niche SaaS tools, n8n's connector library still wins.
+n8n ships 400+ prebuilt connectors.
+Fasrad has the high-value ones built in — Gmail, Google Calendar, Sheets, Drive, a CRM, web browsing — plus the ability to call any REST API with custom auth, so it reaches the long tail too, you just describe the call instead of picking a module.
+For mainstream business workflows that covers it.

 Not as a visual graph.
 The agent decides its own steps and tells you in plain English what it did and why.
-That's the trade: you lose the deterministic, inspectable flowchart, and you gain handling of cases you didn't pre-draw.
-If you need to audit every branch of a high-stakes pipeline, n8n's visibility is the safer choice.
+That's the trade: instead of a fixed flowchart, you get handling of cases you didn't pre-draw, with a plain-English account of every action it took.

 New email into the agent's inbox, a new message from your public embed chatbot, or a captured lead — plus scheduled cron-style tasks you set up by describing the timing.
 You don't build a trigger node; you say when and on what it should act.